Microsoft-community/Community-website/src/wiki/troubleshooting.md

 Underlying causes for these are abundant, but attempting to narrow the cause down may help you save time and work rather than starting fresh.
 These methods should get you back in if your blue screen error is related to crucial boot files, but may not work with boot-time drivers, registry corruption or hardware issues.

-This wiki assumes you have Windows installed at `C:\Windows` and the EFI system partition is mounted at `Z:`.
+This wiki assumes you have Windows installed at either `C:\Windows` or `D:\Windows` and the EFI system partition is mounted at `Z:`.
 Make any necessary changes for commands marked with an asterisk * (but do not add the asterisk to the command itself).

 If your system is using legacy BIOS firmware, then proceed with the steps for BIOS below.
-If you're on UEFI firmware, head to [UEFI](#UEFI) instead.
+If you're on UEFI firmware, head to [UEFI](#uefi) instead.

 ### BIOS